leaveoscaralone/react-graphql-project/exercises.md

 ## Setting up your environment

-To be able to do the coding assignments, you need to have the following software installed on your computer.
+To be able to do the exercises, you need to have the following software installed on your computer.
 Here we provide instructions for Mac computers, using the native Terminal app or [Hyper](https://hyper.is/).

 If you have Windows or Linux, search instructions on Google to figure out how to proceed.